 There are many different types of fraud and ever evolving methods being used by fraudsters.
 Check this page frequently to keep up to date with the latest frauds that involve Schroders.

-FIXED INTEREST INVESTMENT OR ISA FRAUD
+FIXED INCOME INVESTMENT FRAUD

 We have been made aware of fraudsters who have been placing advertisements with internet search engine providers to promote various fraudulent investments.
 The adverts link to fraudulent investment comparison sites and will prompt you to supply your name, telephone number and email address.
-Once this information has been provided, fraudsters posing as representatives of Schroders will then cold call and email bogus prospectuses and application forms with a view to taking payment for fraudulent investments.
+Once this information has been provided, fraudsters posing as representatives of Schroders will then cold call and email bogus Schroders prospectuses and application forms with a view to taking payment for fraudulent investments.

 SOCIAL MEDIA FRAUD

 If you have been approached via social media platforms regarding investment schemes claiming to be offered by Individuals working in partnership with Schroders PLC then please contact us as these are known to be linked with fraudulent activity.
 Schroders takes all possible action in partnership with the social media platform to close down these frauds, but these platforms allow private groups making it difficult to identify this activity.

 Schroders active fraud monitoring has made us aware that fraudsters are contacting members of the public via social media, personal email addresses and private mobile messages to offer fraudulent investments via Investment Management Agreements listing Schroders PLC as the Manager.
 The agreement claims to make investments into Currency Arbitrage, Commodity Put and Call Options, FTSE Equities Long / Short and NYSE / NASDAQ Equity Futures.